Chalkboard Coffee Bar Menu Board (repurposed framed print)

 I’m really loving how things are coming together in here.

-Can not wait to finish it all.
-Excited!! (and ready to have my house back in order ;) )
+I cannot wait to finish it all.
+Excited!! (and ready to have my house back in order )